nestybox/sysbox-ee/docs/quickstart.md

 /var/lib/docker/volumes/shared-storage/_data on /mnt/shared-storage type shiftfs (rw,relatime)
 ```

-Finally, in the example above we used a Docker volume as the shared storage.
+In the example above we used a Docker volume as the shared storage.
 However,
-we could also use an arbitrary host directory as the shared storage.
+we can also use an arbitrary host directory as the shared storage.
 We need simply
 bind-mount it to the system containers, though we must follow the requirements
-for bind-mounts described in the [Sysbox User's Guide](usage.md#system-container-bind-mount-requirements).
+for bind-mount ownership described in the [Sysbox User Guide](user-guide/storage.md#system-container-bind-mount-requirements).

 ## System Container Isolation Features